-This Making Tax Digital pilot will be used by HM Revenue & Customs (HMRC) to monitor the progress of the VAT returns system and make sure it is working as expected before the new service is rolled out further afield.
+This Making Tax Digital for Business pilot will be used by HM Revenue & Customs (HMRC) to monitor the progress of the VAT returns system and make sure it is working as expected before the new service is rolled out further afield.

 In return those taking part can will be able to: